thombashi/pytest-md-report/README.rst

                             Rendering method for results of zero values.
                             number: render as a digit number (0).
                             empty: not rendering.
-                            Defaults to 'empty' when CI environment variable is set to TRUE (case insensitive);
+                            Automatically set to 'number' when CI environment variable is set to TRUE (case insensitive) to display reports correctly at CI services.
-                            otherwise 'number'.
+                            Defaults to 'number'.
                             you can also specify the value with PYTEST_MD_REPORT_ZEROS environment variable.
       --md-report-success-color=MD_REPORT_SUCCESS_COLOR
                             Text color of succeeded results.